VolksEEG/VolksEEG/README.md

 safety, the FDA and all hospitals have strict rules around how altered devices can be used.)

+In fact...
+VolksEEG will contain essentially the same circuitry as will be used in our clinical EEG, and will directly fill a currently-unmet need for research into making anesthesia safer.

 ## Reduced Device Costs

 Medical devices are expensive.
-There are various reasons for this – some of these contribute to better patient health, but many don’t.
+There are various reasons for this – some of these contribute to better patient care, but many don’t.
 A simple illustration of this can be seen in the title of a recent journal article *Prices for Cardiac Implant Devices May Be Up To Six Times Higher In The US Than In Some European Countries*\[1\].
 Frankly, if